zjxhz/puzzles/README.md

 This project contains puzzles for my personal interests.
-Currently it has only one puzzle: (bus driver planning)[http://careers.quintiq.com/puzzle.html#the-challenge].
+Currently it has only one puzzle: [bus driver planning](http://careers.quintiq.com/puzzle.html#the-challenge).

 This project uses Gradle.
 To play with it, follow the steps below: